abhishekarya1/DSA-2k23/arrays.md

 - Kadane's Algorithm: make sure to take `maxSum = INT_MIN` and not `0` since if all elements are negative in the array, it will print max sum as `0` incorrectly
 	- Modify kadane's algo to keep track of start and end of max sum subarray

-- Print Max continuous subarray: Modified Kadane's algorithm - update `start_index = i + 1` on negative sum case, on new maxSum case update `end_index = i`, and print start and end, and return
+- Print max sum contiguous subarray: Modified Kadane's algorithm - update `start_index = i + 1` on negative sum case, on new maxSum case update `end_index = i`, and print start and end, and return

 - Rearrange alternate positve and negatives:
   - if stability is not required, segregate and place in `O(n)` time and `O(1)` space using swaps